 - Cash deposit processing fee.
 Most accounts will allow a certain dollar amount for cash deposits before they start charging a fee—e.g., $0.30 per $100 cash deposited in your account.

 - ATM fees.
+Many banks offer free ATM transactions within their network, but will for out-of-network ATM transactions.
+(And some banks will reimburse those fees.)
 Some banks charge money for using an ATM outside of their network of ATMs.
 If it’s important to you to be able to take out cash anywhere, consider an online business bank account where all ATM fees are waived, or a bank like BBVA Compass, which charges $0 for using an ATM outside of its network.

 - Early account closing fee.
 Businesses that close their accounts within the first few months of opening may be subject to an early account closing fee.